vitorbeltrao/brand_data_analysis/README.md

 * `template.yaml`: AWS cloud formation instance template to create RDS, DMS and S3 services, integrating all of them.

-* `template_lambdas.yaml`: AWS cloud formation instance template to create the three lambdas needed in AWS to run the project automatically
+* `template_lambdas.yaml`: AWS cloud formation instance template to create the three lambdas needed in AWS to run the project automatically.

 * `functions/`: Directory where the executable files of our three lambdas are hosted.